digital-consulting/undertow-httpexchange/README.md

 The default run config is presented in plugin documentation.
 For undertow example I create a custom run config:
-* mvn package -> will run also docker:build and docker:push
-* mvn install -> will run package task (with included docker commands) and docker:start
+1. mvn install -> will run package task** (with included docker commands) and docker:start **mvn package -> will run also docker:stop, docker:build and docker:push
-* to stop current running container use docker:stop
+2. to stop current running container use docker:stop

 Make sure you have a Docker running on your local machine